citusdata/django-multitenant/docs/source/migration_mt_django.rst

 - Introducing the tenant column to models missing it that we want to distribute
 - Changing the primary keys of distributed tables to include the tenant column
-- Updating the models to use the :code:`TenantModelMixin`
+- Updating the models to use the :code:`TenantModel`
 - Distributing the data
 - Updating the Django Application to scope queries